startimeviella/pulchritudinous-execution/README.md

 <p align="center">
-Go to card or rentry
+Go to card or rentry on main acc
 </p>

 <p align="center">